whitgroves/solidity-contracts/README.md

 }
 ```
 As shown above, `_requireOriginalOwnership()` is also available for actions which should be more restricted, including revocation of a token's lease.

+Also note that in constrast to `Leasable`, approved operators will still have authority to act on each token, except to initiate transfers.